 Teach your kids about stranger danger so they understand the difference between you having a casual conversation with someone about the price of grapes in the grocery store and having a real friendship with that person.

-They need to know there's still a wall between stranger and someone you trust.
+They need to know there's still a wall between a stranger and someone you trust.
 It's hard for kids to grasp the concept that it's okay for you to talk to a stranger but they can't.
 Most kids are chatty by nature.
 But it's crucial they comprehend the difference.

 One way to tackle this problem is to let your kids know you are there to protect them.
 It's okay if you talk to someone but they shouldn't engage in conversation with just anyone.
 Set up a list of approved people so they can see who exactly they can talk to.

-9. Know When the Danger is from No Stranger at All
+9. Know When the Danger Is From No Stranger at All

 We teach our kids not to talk to strangers and get away from them fast if they are trying to hurt our children.
 Sometimes, the danger hits closer to home.

-Friends, neighbors, even family members -- we've all heard the horrific stories in the news of people hurting a child they know.
+Friends, neighbors, even family members -- we've all heard the horror stories in the news of people hurting a child they know.
 Protecting your kids from child predators is hard enough without having to worry about the people you trust.

 Once kids know the stranger danger rules, establish a set of rules for other people in your life.
 If the neighbor invites your child inside for lemonade, is that okay or does your child need to ask permission first, regardless?
 If his uncle makes him feel uncomfortable, what should he do?